-Imaging may play a role in helping to determine the severity of pancreatitis and for planning purposes in those patients who are at risk for developing severe pancreatitis and/or pancreaticrelated necrosis, as perfusion CT has shown some promise in these situations [24].
+Imaging may play a role in helping to determine the severity of pancreatitis and for planning purposes in patients at risk for developing severe pancreatitis and/or pancreatic-related necrosis, as perfusion CT has shown some promise in these situations [24].
 However, our study shows that patients with mild, acute pancreatitis do not need this kind of predictive imaging routinely.